Example: Measuring T1

 T1 is an experiment that measures the relaxation time of a qubit.

 Information stored in a qubit decays exponentially.
-The time constant of the decay is called the relaxation time $T_1$.
+The time constant of the longitudinal decay is called the relaxation time $T_1$.

 The waiting time is swept to reveal the exponential decay of the excited state probability.